Context

 Findings, assumptions and decisions

-The disk /dev/sdb, where Windows was installed, has failed the self test.
+, where Windows was installed, has failed the self test.
 The other two disks and also the memory have passed the test, which allowed for narrowing down the investigation, with the assumption that there is not hardware issue except the disk which failed the self test.
 Making assumption is fine as long as one takes note of them so they can be revisited and challenged later if needed.

-The good news was that the drive /dev/sda, the one holding medical data in a single NTFS partition was fine hardware-wise as per the self test.
+, the one holding medical data in a single NTFS partition was fine hardware-wise as per the self test.
 It could me mounted read-only and the filesystem seemed to be all right.
-The decision was to clone this drive to the new 2TB drive, and then repurpose /dev/sda later during the process of recovering the system drive.
+The decision was to clone this drive to the new 2TB drive, and then repurpose /dev/sda

 ddrescue --ask --verbose --binary-prefixes --idirect --force /dev/sda /dev/sdc disk.map

-One could certainly use a shorter command to clone one drive to another, however, during a recover task, I recommend using ddrescue with a map file and the arguments like shown above.
-Copying will not be aborted on the first error like it would be when using dd.
+.
 Instead, read errors are gracefully skipped, allowing one to maximize the amount of data copied before bad areas are retried.
-The map file captures progress and state and allows one to continue with recovery by re-running ddrescue with the same or different arguments.
+The map file captures progress and state and allows one to continue with recovery by re-running ddrescue

 The problematic disk

-After re-running the self test a couple of times, I took a deeper look at the output of smartctl.
+After re-running the self test a couple of times, I took a deeper look at the output of smartctl

 [root@sysresccd ~]# smartctl -a /dev/sdb